pokt-network/terraform-elb-aion-pkt/README.md

 ```

+After everything has been completed, go inside elasticbeanstalk in the region you run terraform and use the URL provided by elasticbeanstalk of the app pocket and check if AION it's working

-#### Deploying
+#### Deploying aion-mainnet and aion-mastery applications versions manually

-After we run our terraform script and checked that everything is running and the resources are created as expected.
-We will proceed to deploy the geth-mainnet and geth-testnet containers.
+This step it's only for those who want to deploy manually aion-mainnet and aion-mastery maybe because changes on the application-version file or any other need

 We assume at this point that you have (awscli)[https://aws.amazon.com/cli/] and (awsebcli)[https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html] installed and configured correctly using a IAM user with permissions for deploying on ELB or just using your AWS access id keys and secret keys on the environment level of this user

-#### Deploying geth-mainnet

-> cd geth-mainnet
+> cd aion-mainnet

-> make deploy ENV=geth-mainnet-node-staging
+> make deploy ENV=aion-mainnet-node-staging

 Just replace `staging` with the environment that you deployed using terraform before

-The make command uses the Makefile for zipping the content of the folder `geth-mainnet` and deploying it in the ELB interface automatically.
+The make command uses the Makefile for zipping the content of the folder `aion-mainnet` and deploying it in the ELB interface automatically.

 For more information about configuration in Elasticbeanstalk.
 Please check this (link)[https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-configuration-methods-before.html]

-Once this is done, this will deploy to ELB and will create a docker container with geth configured for mainnet purposes.
+Once this is done, this will deploy to ELB and will create a docker container with aion configured for mainnet purposes.
 Also it will run the commands described in `.ebextensions/` in order to
 modify the storage of docker to overlay2 for using all the disk space in  the docker container and restart the docker daemon.
 For more information about the functionality of the ELB and other configurations please check (this)[https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/ebextensions.html]

 If you see any issue while deploying your container, please check the `.elasticbeanstalk/config.yml` to see if everything matchs your configuration and if the script Makefile do what your setup expects.
-We are using basic configurations for deploying a simple geth container with no storage issues

-#### Deploying geth-testnet

-FOr deploying testnet is the same procedure as the step before

-> cd geth-testnet

-> make deploy ENV=geth-testnet-node-staging

-Replacing `staging` with the environment that you deployed using terraform before.

-Please check the links in the `Deploying geth-mainnet` step for more info

-#### Deploying pocket-node
+#### Deploying pocket-node manually

 FOr deploying pocket-node is the same procedure as the step before